 There are many humane solutions for those willing to pursue them.
 For those who aren't, shelter executives say rehoming is the kinder alternative.

-Why is NOT Specifying “Physical” Illness/Disease in the Law's Sole Exemption a Loophole?
+5. NOT Specifying “Physical” Illness/Disease in the Law's Sole Exemption is a Loophole.
 Pro-devocalization lobbies have tried to amend devocalization bans so they allow “behavioral” illness as a reason to cut a dog’s or cat’s vocal cords--an absurd attempt to keep this act of cruelty accessible for their own benefit.

 Barking and meowing are not pathology.
 They are normal communication that only becomes troublesome when people ignore their animal's needs (such as for exercise and companionship); keep too many animals; inadvertently reward persistent vocalization; or don't train the animal correctly, consistently or at all.